 Bayak, left, and Linydit are sisters-in-law who used to farm beans, pumpkins and maize, but violence forced them from their village two years ago.
 A Mercy Corps cash distribution helps them buy food and clothes to meet their urgent needs.

-As I prepare to leave South Sudan, I’m reminded of one of my favorite Nelson Mandela quotes: “Our human compassion binds us the one to the other — not in pity or patronizingly, but as human beings who have learnt how to turn our common suffering into hope for the future.”
+As I prepare to leave South Sudan, I’m reminded of one of my favourite Nelson Mandela quotes: “Our human compassion binds us the one to the other — not in pity or patronizingly, but as human beings who have learnt how to turn our common suffering into hope for the future.”

 It is this opportunity — to help people in South Sudan and around the world survive and build a stronger future — that drives Mercy Corps to continue this work, even in the darkest of circumstances.